-The act of reciting memorized materials in a public performance. (noun)
+The act of publicly reciting something previously memorized. (noun)

 Examples of word recitation

 The decision was written in such a way that I had a hard time discerning the factual time line of this case, but I believe that the following factual recitation is correct.

 Know, O King, that last night I was at a party where they made a perfection of the Koran and got together doctors of law and religion skilled in recitation and intoning; and, when the readers ended, the table was spread and amongst other things they set before us was a marinated ragout553 flavoured with cumin seed.